sbt/sbt-bundle/README.md

 CONDUCTR_STATUS_PORT   | The port for the above.
 SERVICE_LOCATOR        | A URL composed as $SERVICE_LOCATOR_PROTO://$SERVICE_LOCATOR_IP:$SERVICE_LOCATOR_PORT
 SERVICE_LOCATOR_PROTO  | The protocol of the above.
-SERVICE_LOCATOR_IP     | The interface of an http service for resolving addresses e.g. haproxy.
-This will be equivalent to the CONDUCTR used for the ConductR i.e. its bind address and assumes that the service locator will always bind to the same interface as the ConductR (which is reasonable given that the service locator will depend on ConductR state).
+SERVICE_LOCATOR_IP     | The interface of an http service for resolving addresses.
 SERVICE_LOCATOR_PORT   | The port of the above.
-HOST_IP                | The IP address of a bundle component’s host.
+SERVICE_PROXY_IP       | The interface of this bundle's proxy.
+CONTAINER_ENV          | A colon separated list of environment variables that will be passed through to a container.
+When overriding this be sure to include its original value e.g. CONTAINER_ENV=$CONTAINER_ENV:SOME_OTHER_ENV..

 In addition the following environment variables are declared for each component endpoint: